nkoturovic/pandoc-blog/src/post/start-rust-journey.md

 ### First look

-If you're a geniuene C++ developer, hearing the word macro would cause strong symptoms of nausea, and that is exactly how I reacted the first time I saw rust syntax and found out that `prinln!` is a macro.
+If you're a genuine C++ developer, hearing the word macro would cause strong symptoms of nausea, and that is exactly how I reacted the first time I saw rust syntax and found out that `prinln!` is a macro.

 ```Rust